Derby North Middle School students help build an aircraft

 WICHITA, Kan.
-(KSNW) – Derby North Middle School students spent the morning doing more than learning in a classroom.
+(KSNW) – Derby North Middle School students spent Wednesday morning doing more than learning in a classroom.
 They helped assemble parts of a real functioning airplane.

-On Wednesday, Oct.
-23 the middle school students were shown by their visitors from McConnell Air Force the process of building a 1941 Taylorcraft, a light, American designed, single engine monoplane, from scratch.
+The middle school students were shown by visitors from McConnell Air Force the process of building a 1941 Taylorcraft, a light, American designed, single engine monoplane from scratch.

 The demonstration started with math problems.
 Lieutenant Colonel Douglas Snead emphasized the need for mathematics in designing an aircraft and stressed the importance of STEM.